Mamangam (film): Development

 Mamangam was originally planned by director Sajeev Pillai who has written the script, which is based on Mamankam festival that was celebrated during the 17th century.
 The film features Mammootty in the role of a warrior.
 The makers got permission from Navodaya to reuse the title of their 1979 film.
 According to sources from the production team, as of January 2019, the budget of the film was ₹45 crore.
 In November 2019, producer Venu Kunnapilly revealed the final budget to be ₹55 crore.
+The film is the 4th most expensive Malayalam film ever.

 Neeraj Madhav and Dhruvan were hired for major roles.
 Later Dhruvan was replaced by Unni Mukundan who play Chandroth Paniker.
 Prachi Tehlan, Anu Sithara and Hindi film actress Pranchi Desai were hired for the female lead roles.
 Achuthan who is trained Kalaripayattu was cast as Chandroth Chanthunni Menon, a 15-year kid who is the youngest fighter in the history of Mamankam.
 Kaniha, Iniya, Siddique, Sudev Nair, Suresh Krishna and Manikkuttan were also hired for pivotal roles.
 Tarun Arora made his Malayalam cinema debut with the film.
 On 29 January 2019, it was confirmed that M. Padmakumar will replace Sajeev Pillai as the director.
 The producer announced that Padmakumar will be assisted by some of the renowned technicians in completing the movie.
 Cinematographer Manoj Pillai replaced cinematographer Ganesh.

 The film showcases the martial art of Kalaripayattu and the actors have undergone training for Kalaripayattu and horse riding.
 The actors including Mammootty, Unni Mukundan and Manikuttan have undergone physical transformation for the film.
 Sham Kaushal is the action choreographer.
 Director Ram is supervising the dubbing of the Tamil version.
 The visual effects for the film is done by Kamalakannan.